Harii2K4/Polychat-MultiLingual_Online_ChatRoom/README.md

   - Deletion of account.
   - Change of password.
   - Handling deleted users.
+- Translations only work for languages with typos and genz slang
 ### Limitations:
-- Translations only work for languages with no typos and formal language.
+- Slang and typo detection only for english
 - Only two languages are supported at the moment.

 ### Future Releases: